 Of course we must all change our habits as individuals to slow down and (we hope) reverse climate change: transportation and living choices, eliminating wasteful practices, and supporting with your dollars those products and services that support these same goals.
-But as a City, we must adequately protect our downtown from sea level rise, find accommodations to a drier climate with more extreme events, and make smart and effective choices about future development.

 Furthermore, I will be voting against the current eight year tax freebies to luxury home developers.
-The rest of the Olympia citizens, both renters and owners, pay directly or indirectly for property taxes.
+The rest of the Olympia’s citizens, both renters and owners, pay directly or indirectly for property taxes.
 Why should developers of luxury housing get a free ride while the rest of us pay?

-As your council member, I will ask questions that challenge a “business-as-usual” approach and will make sure solutions actually solve the problems we have.
+As your Councilmember, I will ask questions that challenge a “business-as-usual” approach and will make sure solutions actually solve the problems we have.
 I invite you to help me create some of these questions.
-I will advocate for the overall good of the community as I have both in the city and county for many years.
+I will advocate for the overall good of the community as I have both in the City and County for many years.

 New Article from New York Times about Investors Destroying Neighborhoods https://www.nytimes.com/interactive/2019/06/20/business/economy/starter-homes-investors.html?searchResultPosition=1&fbclid=IwAR0hPvMuUmxHiVSFF0-a5FXVPeuRC3wLSX6Olg5E4uWC47xPWoT1b2cQhlA

 We share the community with everyone, but many times we find ourselves only associating with people just like ourselves.
 We live in our own bubble.
 To help others, we must be a part of the solution, not retreat and say “this is not my problem.”
 History, particularly the Great Depression, offers possible solutions.
-Our mentally ill have been out on the streets and our Federal Government recently gave a 1.7 trillion in tax break to the obscenely rich.
-Surely, we can form more citizen pressure groups to advocate more for the very vulnerable and put more pressure on our government branches and offer our collective wisdom for solutions.
+Our mentally ill have been out on the streets and our federal government recently gave a 1.7 trillion tax break to the obscenely rich.
+Surely, we can form more citizen groups to advocate more for the very vulnerable and put more pressure on our government branches and offer our collective wisdom for solutions.
 Some groups are doing this work for decades already, but we need more and we need to invite the persons experiencing homelessness to city discussions and decisions.
 No one person or group has all the answers, but a willingness to interact and put all judgment aside and have real two-way conversations could generate solutions.